 How to configure MX Records

-- Navigate to Domains -> DNS.
-Select the DNS zone that corresponds with your email domain
+- Navigate to Network and select DNS.
+Select the DNS zone that corresponds with your email domain.

-- Select the DNS Tasks drop down and hit Add New Record
+- Select the DNS Tasks drop down and click Add New Record.

 - Select type: MX